lmfit/uncertainties/doc/user_guide.rst

 deviation (the common precision of a format with one significant digits on the uncertainty—like ``".1ug"``—would truncate the nominal value to ``1.23``, here).

 ..
+Common exponent:

+A **common exponent** is automatically calculated if an exponent is needed for the larger of the nominal value (in absolute value) and the uncertainty.
+The exponent is generally **factored**, for increased
+legibility:

+>>> print x*1e7
+(2.00+/-0.10)e+06

+When a *format width* is used, the common exponent is not factored:

+>>> print 'Result = {:10.1e}'.format(x*1e-10)
+Result =    2.0e-11+/-   0.1e-11

+(Using a (minimal) width of 1 is thus a way of forcing exponents to not be factored.)

+Thanks to this feature, each part (nominal value and standard deviation) can be well aligned across multiple lines, and the relative magnitude of the error can be readily estimated.

+..
 Options